Table of Contents

 Weibull survival models

-The Weibull survival model is a parametric model since the hazard function is assumed to be from a Weibull distribution.
+The Weibull survival model is a parametric model in which the event time \(T\) is assumed to follow a Weibull distribution.
+This assumption implies specific forms for the survival and hazard functions.

 Counting process models